 Available on: Amazon Prime Video

-One of the newest Christmas movies set in New York City, Something from Tiffany’s is the perfect blend of cityscape scenes with a heartwarming story line.
+One of the newest Christmas movies set in New York City, Something from Tiffany’s is the perfect blend of cityscape scenes with a heartwarming storyline.
+The plot follows two couples whose relationships become intertwined after an accident outside Tiffany & Co. in SoHo.

 Elf (2003)

-Elf is also one of the best Christmas movies set in New York to watch with kids, since the humor is clean and the story line is easy follow.
-That doesn’t mean adults won’t enjoy it too though, the movie is great for the whole family.
+Along the way, he develops a love interest (Zooey Deschanel) and has to help Santa save Christmas by helping the world reclaim the spirit of Christmas.
+Elf is also one of the best Christmas movies set in New York to watch with kids since the humor is clean and the storyline is easy to follow.

 Miracle on 34th Street (1947)